 Standing water in your washing machine after a cycle is more than just inconvenient—it can be a sign of a mechanical issue or blockage that needs attention.
-For many homeowners, finding the cause of a washer full of water can be frustrating, but with the right approach, you may be able to diagnose and resolve the issue on your own.
+For many homeowners, finding the cause of a washing machine filled with water can be frustrating, but with the right approach, you may be able to diagnose and resolve the issue on your own.
 In this guide, we’ll walk through common causes, practical DIY tips, and long-term care practices to help you prevent future water issues in your laundry room.

 If the Water is Staying in the Washing Machine

-Let’s begin with one of the most common scenarios: your washing machine finishes a cycle, but the water is still sitting inside.
+Let’s begin with one of the most common scenarios: your washing machine finishes a cycle, but the water remains in the machine.
 This kind of issue usually signals that water isn’t draining as it should.

-Does the water sit in the machine after your load has finished and the amount of water doesn’t go down?
-Or do you have a slow water flow when draining?
-The issue probably lies with the washer.
-This problem could be traced to the washing machine drain hose (which comes out of the machine), the lid switch or the drain pump (an internal issue).
+After your load finishes, does the water remain in the machine, or does it drain very slowly?
+The issue lies with the washer.
+You can usually trace this problem to the washing machine drain hose (which comes out of the machine), the lid switch, or the drain pump (an internal issue that prevents the machine from draining water appropriately).

-There are generally two types of washing machines: front load washer and top-loading washing machines.
-Both of these will attach to washing machine drain pipes, and both the top and front loader washing machines can be susceptible to kinks or obstructions in the drain hose, or a clog in the drain line.
+There are generally two types of washing machines: front-loading and top-loading.
+Both options will connect to a washing machine drain pipe.
+Keep in mind that both top-loading and front-loading machines can experience issues such as kinks or blockages in the drain hose, clogs in the drain line, or sediment buildup at the bottom of the machine.

-Troubleshooting this is simple enough and with a little know how you can diagnose the problem.
-Use pliers to squeeze the spring fitting or a screwdriver to loosen the clamp, detach the drain tube from the washer drain and blow inside.
+Troubleshooting this is simple enough, and with a bit of know-how, you can diagnose the problem.
+Use pliers to squeeze the spring fitting or a screwdriver to loosen the clamp, detach the drain tube from the washer drain, and blow inside.

-If nothing blocks the air from going through then the problem may be with the washing machine drum itself.
-Typically the problem is either a lid switch or the water pump and not the washer’s drain cycle or water line.
+If nothing is blocking the air from flowing through, the problem may be with the washing machine drum itself.
+Typically, the problem is either a lid switch or the water pump, and not the washer’s drain cycle or water line.
+A malfunctioning pump or blocked drain filter can also prevent water from exiting the clothes washer correctly.

 If Water is Overflowing From the Washer or at the Drain Standpipe

-If your machine drains but causes water to overflow from the standpipe or onto the floor, the issue may be deeper in the drain line.
+If your machine drains but causes water to overflow the standpipe or onto the floor, the issue may be further down the drain line.
 Let’s take a look at what you can do.

-If you notice leaks after your washing machine drains, you are probably looking at a clogged drain.
+If you notice leaks after your washing machine drains, you are likely dealing with a clogged drain.
 This clog could be anywhere in the trap area or beyond in the waterline.
-(If you follow the washing machine drain hose to the drain standpipe, past that pipe is the trap.)
+If you trace the washing machine drain hose to the standpipe, the trap is located just beyond that pipe.

 Here is how you can find out where the drain clog is: